-International tournaments sanctioned by the IJF; and National tournaments that are assigned by Judo Canada.
+International tournaments sanctioned by the IJF; and National tournaments that are assigned by Judo Canada as point events.
 Judo Canada will designate or approve the Tournament Director and a Chief official of such events.
+A formal request will need to be submitted to Judo Canada by August 31st of every year by the PTSO.